 What instructors expect from you in lesson one

-Instructors usually expect only three things:
+Generally speaking, teachers expect three things:

-attention
+- attention

-effort
+- effort

-willingness to listen
+- willingness to listen

-That is all.
+- That is all.

 How to prepare before your first lesson

-A little preparation makes a big difference.
+There’s a lot that goes into it, and a little preparation makes a big difference.

-sleep early
+- sleep early

-Bring your licence
+- Bring your licence,

-wear comfortable clothes
+- wear comfortable clothes

-stay positive
+- stay positive

 Common mistakes learners make in lesson one

-These are all part of learning.
+- All of these are a part of learning.

 How long before you feel comfortable driving

-Your awareness increases
+- Your awareness increases

 Instructor tip section